masood2iq/Serverless-Framework-Athena-Glue-S3-Buckets-Deployment/README.md

-# Serverless_S3_Glue_Athena_Deployment
+# Serverless_Framework_Athena_Glue_S3_Buckets_Deployment
 ## Description
-Serverless (sls) deployment of S3 Buckets, Glue, Athena, and Simple Query from Scratch.
+AWS Athena, Glue Database, Glue Crawler and S3 buckets deployment through Serverless (sls) Framework.

 ## Overview
 Serverless is a cloud-native development model that allows developers to build and run applications without having to manage servers.
 There are still servers in serverless, but they are abstracted away from app development.
 Or you can say Serverless is an application delivery model where cloud providers automatically intercept user requests and computing events to dynamically allocate and scale compute resources, allowing you to run applications without having to provision, configure, manage, or maintain server infrastructure.